verbb/formie/docs/developers/submission-workflow.md

 If you only need the full event reference, see [Submission Events](/developers/events/submission-events).

-## Choose the right extension point
+## Choose the Right Extension Point

 You do not always need a custom workflow task.
 Pick the smallest extension point that matches your goal.